ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 An example might be where a loop is used to accumulate a value: rather than writing via a memory reference, it instead just uses a variable in the stack (which the compiler can choose to store in a register).

-### 5.7 Understanding Modern Processors
+### 5.7 Understanding Modern Processors (TODO: this section could do with expanding)
 Modern processors use instruction-level parallelism to evaluate multiple instructions simultaneously.
 Understanding this allows us to further optimize our programs.

-Two lower bounds that limit performance:
+There are two lower bounds that limit performance:
-1. Latency bound: where a series of operations must be performed sequentially, limiting the instruction-level parallelism capabilities of the processor.
+1. *Latency bound*: where a series of operations must be performed sequentially, limiting the instruction-level parallelism capabilities of the processor.
-2. Throughput-bound: limited only by the raw computational capacity of the processor's functional units.
+2. *Throughput-bound*: limited only by the raw computational capacity of the processor's functional units.
 The ultimate limit on program performance.

+Modern CPUs are described as being:
-**Superscaler**: more than one instruction per cycle **Out of order**: ability to execute instructions out of order but still maintain sequential appearance to programmers.
+1. **Superscaler**: they have the ability to execute more than one instruction per cycle.
+2. **Out of order**: they have the ability to execute instructions out of order but still maintain sequential appearance to programmers.

-Two parts to achieve this:
+There are two components required to achieve this:
 1. *instruction control unit* (ICU) - reads a sequence of instructions and generates the primitive operations to perform
 2. *execution unit* (EU) - the unit that executes those primitive operations

-ICU reads instructions from an instructions cache, containing the most recent instructions.
+The ICU reads instructions from an instructions cache, containing the most recent instructions.
 It will fetch instructions well ahead of the current instruction.
 This requires branch prediction, which allows for *speculative execution*.
 Instruction decoding takes actual instructions and converts them into a set of primitive operations (micro-operations).
+E.g. adding two numbers, reading data from memory, etc.

-The EU fetches instructions (multiple per cycle) and then dispatches them to function units designed for a particular task.
+The EU fetches these operations (multiple per cycle) from the instruction fetch unit and then dispatches them to function units designed for a particular task.

 With speculative execution, instructions are performed but writes to registers or data memory are stalled until the branch prediction is proved correct.

-i7 Haswell units:
+**i7 Haswell function units and their capabilities**:
 0. Integer arithmetic, floating-point multiplication, integer and floating-point division, branches
 1. Integer arithmetic, floating-point addition, integer multiplication, floating-point multiplication
 2. Load, address computation